-What were the main uranium trends in 2019?
-From Section 232 to new project developments, it has been an eventful year for the metal.
+What were the main uranium trends in 2020?
+From COVID-19 to a price rally, it has been an eventful year for the metal.

-- Top Uranium Stocks of 2020 on the TSX and TSXV
+- Top Uranium Stocks on the TSX and TSXV

 - 3 Uranium Stocks to Watch in 2020

 Click here to read the previous uranium trends article.

 Uranium was one of the best-performing commodities of the year, climbing 37 percent at its peak.
 While other resources were weighed down by economic challenges in March and April, the U3O8 spot price rallied, climbing to a four year high in May.

 The whirlwind of activity that the sector experienced in 2020 follows years of inactivity.

 Efforts to control the spread of COVID-19 shuttered the world’s top-producing asset, creating a reduction in production that will impact the market well into 2021.

 Uranium trends 2020: A strong start to the year